Reports: Myanmar forces kill 82 in single day in city - WTMJ

 The death toll of 82 was a preliminary one compiled by the Assistance Association for Political Prisoners, which issues daily counts of casualties and arrests from the crackdown in the aftermath of the Feb.
 1 coup that ousted the elected government of Aung San Suu Kyi.

-Their tallies are widely accepted as highly credible because cases are not added to their totals until they have been confirmed, with the details published on their website.
+Their tallies are widely accepted as highly credible because cases are not added until they have been confirmed, with the details published on their website.

 In its Saturday report, the group said that it expected the number of dead in Bago to rise as more cases were verified.